lerenn/code-manager/docs/features/012-list-worktrees-for-single-repositories.md

 ### Implementation Details

-#### 1. WTM Package Implementation
+#### 1. CM Package Implementation
-The WTM package will implement the worktree listing logic:
+The CM package will implement the worktree listing logic:

 **Key Components**:
 - Add `ListWorktrees()` method as the main entry point with mode detection